 In Chinese medicine the rhythm of a menstrual cycle is important and the birth control pill interrupts this ebb and flows in a way that can cause stagnation and some depletion.
 For that reason, a Yinova herbalist may add some qi and blood tonifying and moving herbs to your diet as well as a Vitamin B complex to offset the side effects of the pill.
 Birth control has many upsides; however, there are some downsides to taking them and more and more frequently we are seeing patients who have taken the birth control pill for many years and have recently stopped in order to start a family.
 Often these patients are surprised to find that their menstrual cycle does not have a regular rhythm without the pill and they come to us for fertility support.

-In my opinion the pill has often masked an underlying imbalance in their reproductive system which would have been noticed and resolved if their periods had been allowed to follow a regular rhythm.
-Couple that with the stagnation and vitamin deficiencies caused by the pill itself and it’s not unusual to meet women who have irregular periods or no periods at all once they stop their oral contraceptive.
+In my opinion, the pill has often masked an underlying imbalance in their reproductive system which would have been noticed and resolved if their periods had been allowed to follow a regular rhythm.
+Couple that with the stagnation and vitamin deficiencies caused by the pill itself and it’s not unusual to meet people who have irregular periods or no periods at all once they stop their oral contraceptive.

-I see our role as supporting women in their choices and so I don’t usually ask patients to stop taking the pill.
+I see our role as supporting our patients in their choices and so I don’t usually ask patients to stop taking the pill.
 I do like to point out the downsides, however, and if the pill still seems to be a good choice for that particular patient I usually prescribe a mild blood tonic with some moving qualities such as Si Wu Tang and a B Complex often in liquid form for easy absorption.